-Computer Vision | Object Detection with Python
+Computer Vision | Object Detection using Python

 Diego Lopez Yse

-This technology is foundational in many real-world applications, such as autonomous vehicles, facial recognition, and video surveillance.
 The evolution of Deep Learning, particularly Convolutional Neural Networks (CNNs), has significantly improved object detection’s accuracy and efficiency, making it a powerful tool for a wide range of industries.

 We’ll use the following image to perform object detection, which you can replace with any other one: